thewca/worldcubeassociation.org/README.md

     - Release only Monday/Tuesday if possible, Wednesday is okay.
 See [the first WRC announcement](https://www.worldcubeassociation.org/regulations/announcements/introducing-wrc-announcements).
 (Does not apply to the yearly change, which should go into effect Jan.
 1.)
     - Make sure links are up to date, and the date the changes go into effect is listed.
     - [WCA Homepage](https://worldcubeassociation.org/) Drupal
+        - Log into Drupal and go to Content > Create Content > WRC Announcement
+        - Change the text format to "Full HTML" (there isn't a way to set this as default. :-( ).
+        - Change the URL path setting.
+Look at past posts for the appropriate format.
     - [WCA forum](https://www.worldcubeassociation.org/forum/viewforum.php?f=9) - one thread per year
     - Email `wca-delegates` list.